bshack/white-label-view/README.md

 https://craig.is/riding/gators

-## Two Way Binding
+## Toggling Two Way Binding On and Off

 When you define a model, parentElement and template in the constructor two way binding will automaticly be enabled.

-To manually enable or disable two way binding as needed you can call this:
+To manually enable or disable two way binding as needed you can call these:

 ```
 myView.initializeTwoWayBinding();
 ```

-or:

 ```
 myView.destroyTwoWayBinding();